ArchaDust/MakeGen/README.md

 Path: The path where you want to put your Makefile (generally inside a project folder)

-Name: The name of your program / lib
+Name: The name of your program / library

 Cc: The compiler you want to use (gcc, g++ or ar rcs (yes ar rcs is not a compiler))